TEDOM

-TEDOM a.s is a Czech engineering company which was established by Ing.
-Josef Jeleček in Třebíč in 1991.TEDOM is an abbreviation of the Czech words TEplo DOMova [The warmth of home].
+TEDOM a.s is a Czech engineering company based in Třebíč.
+It was established by Josef Jeleček in 1991.
+TEDOM is an abbreviation of the Czech words TEplo DOMova (The warmth of home).
 The primary scope of business of the company is the development and production of CHP (combined heat and power) units with gas combustion engines.
-Aside from CHP units, the company's product portfolio also includes combustion engines, all of them designed by TEDOM.
+The company's product portfolio also includes combustion engines, all of them designed by TEDOM.

 At its inception, TEDOM initially operated as a limited liability company.
-From 1994, a holding company had been gradually established where TEDOM held the leading position.
+From 1994, a holding company was gradually established where TEDOM held the leading position.
 In 2010, the holding company became a joint stock company, and TEDOM a.s. was created.
 Presently, TEDOM a.s. operates in more than 40 countries worldwide.
-In 2016, TEDOM acquired the German company of SCHNELL Motoren with the aim to lead with TEDOM products in the German market.
+In 2016, TEDOM acquired the German company SCHNELL Motoren with the aim to lead with TEDOM products in the German market.
 In 2017 TEDOM established the TEDOM Group – a group of companies that share property with TEDOM.
 All members of the group deal with either development, production, installation or operation of CHP units.